lijikun/orca-linux-deployment/README.md

         cd test
         orca test1-1proc.orca test2-2procs.orca

 6. Now you are ready to go.
-Just remember to source `orcainit4` again each time you start a new shell.
-Note that, like the example above, you can input multiple input files.
-They will be run serially.
+Just remember to source `orcainit5` again each time you start a new shell.
+Note that, like the example above, you can give it multiple input files.
+They will be run sequentially.

         orca [your job file 1] [your job file 2] ...